simonemberton/Introduction_to_Creative_Coding/Week_04/README.md

 Don't forget to call the function inside the for loop!

 * Try making at least three more functions each with a different pattern.
-If you're looking for inspiration for one of your patterns you could code along with [THIS](https://www.youtube.com/watch?v=bEyTZ5ZZxZs) coding challenge by Daniel Shiffman of the Coding Train.
+You could look at some of these [artworks](https://musingswithcode.studio/generative-design-workshop/) implmented in p5.js for some inspiration.

 * Try creating a new variable that increases/decreases on each frame which can also used as input to your function (e.g. to change the scale).